Fabien-Maury/smith-waterman/README.md

 # Input :
 * seq1, seq2 : 2 strings containing the sequences to align

-* subst_matrix : the substitution matrix bewteen alphabet characters, fromatted as a list of list
+* subst_matrix : the substitution matrix for all possible character pairs in this alphabet, written as a list of lists

 * gap : the gap is linear and defined as gap = gapA + gap_number * gapB, where gapA, and gapB are 2 numbers given as arguments and gap_number is the length of the gap continuous gap.
 The user needs to input only gapA and gapB.